 If you don’t have a mortgage, a high-interest savings account (without any fees) is your strategy.

-Cash right now isn’t sexy, it’s slow, and feels like we’re not doing much.
+Cash right now isn’t seen as an exciting asset – it’s slow, and feels like we’re not doing much.
 But, that’s the reality for short term goals, we must accept a low (or no) return, in exchange for not taking on any risk.

 When our horizon extends beyond three years, we can and should be considering investment strategies.
 This is because we’ve got time to account for any volatility, and taking on a bit of additional risk will likely be compensated by higher returns than saving cash.